WidgetMidget/scripts/styles/README.md

 ## Hornyjail for Redditors

 Just a fun little thing I made while bored, I'll update it as I go.
-All it does is send you to hornyjail.
+All it does is send you to hornyjail if you visit any subreddits with nsfw, porn or hentai in it's name as well as some named ones like gonewild, etc.

 ![comparison2](https://github.com/WidgetMidget/scripts-and-userstyles/blob/master/resources/hornyjail.png)